By PJ Tan

 If you decide to go to El Nido, definitely opt to do Tours A and C. If we had more time we would do Tours B and D, but if you have to choose, there is a reason A and C are the most popular.

-The town of El Nido is great to explore, but your trip to El Nido is not complete without checking out their amazing islands and beaches.
+The town of El Nido is great to explore, but your three days in El Nido is not complete without checking out their amazing islands and beaches.
 Some people call El Nido the most beautiful place on earth, and while I think Hawaii is just as amazing, I can’t argue that El Nido is a once in a lifetime place to visit.
 So go grab your honey and take some ridiculous and embarrassing couples shots in this Philippine paradise.